mvturnho/Transforminator-Release/README.md

 ``${tunnelFunction("helloworld",myname)}``

 ⚠️When the tunnelfunction is used from the freemarker template the groovy script is then executed.
-The groovy engine in Transforminator has only access to any some specific OpenTunnel classes so in the case you do use specific OT classes most of them do not work here.
+The groovy engine in FreemarkerGen has only access to any some specific OpenTunnel classes so in the case you do use specific OT classes most of them do not work here.

 When you might need java jar libraries you may place them in a directory and use the -g option to define the path to that directory.
-The Transforminator scans and load all jar files in that directory.
+The FreemarkerGen scans and load all jar files in that directory.

 Look below for an example groovy script.